-A GPX for the route can be found here, whilst a digital map of the entire Stour Valley Path can be found here.
+A GPX for the route can be found here.
 You may need to simplify the GPX route if you have problems uploading it to your device, although you shouldn’t experience any issues with newer devices.

 If you prefer to use paper based maps, the entire Stour Valley Path is shown on the following Ordnance Survey map series:

 Laminated maps can also be purchased through the Dedham Vale & Stour Valley Project here.
-A pdf of the route can also be downloaded from the same location.
+A pdf of the route can also be downloaded from the same location and a high level pdf of the race route can be found here.

 Finally, the route can be downloaded for the free mobile phone app called ViewRanger here.
 This is an excellent navigation tool if your mobile phone has good battery life.
 You can cache the maps before the race and turn your data off during the run to preserve battery life.